 Courses to teach young adults the reading, writing and math skills they must have to succeed in college.
-Taught in an engaging way that leads students to learn and think independently, read for information and solve problems
+They are taught in an engaging way that leads students to learn and think independently, read for information and solve problems

 West Virginia uses transitional courses, including an option for the SREB Readiness Courses.

 New courses for the transition from middle grades to high school.
 Underprepared students take the classes in eighth or ninth grade.